 Sharing is a simple way of letting people bring content from your website or mobile app to Facebook.
 Sharing is triggered when someone clicks a social plugin like the Share or Send button.
 This launches the corresponding Share or Message dialog.
-You can also choose to design your own button to launch one of these dialogs or a custom sharing interface.
+You can also choose to design your own button to launch one of these dialogs.

 This document describes:

 Sharing on Facebook depends on a few core components:

 URLs: In most cases, including sharing from mobile apps, your content is shared on Facebook as a link, whether it's an article, image, video, or something else

 The Facebook Crawler: When someone shares your content, our crawler will scrape the page to render a preview on Facebook